software-mansion/protostar/website/docs/cli-reference.md

 Class hash of the declared account contract.
 #### `--account-constructor-input INT[]`
-Input to the account's constructor
+Input to the account's constructor.
 #### `--chain-id INT`
 The chain id.
 It is required unless `--network` is provided.
 #### `--gateway-url STRING`